Chinese people LOVE to eat.

 9. Stinky Tofu

 It’s the name that turns most people off, even before they wonder what it might taste like.
-It’s a fermented tofu that has a very potent smell.
+It’s fermented tofu that has a very potent smell.
 You definitely smell it half a block before you see it.
 It’s been described to me as the blue cheese of tofu.
 I love blue cheese, so I ordered and ate a whole plate, served alongside pickled cabbage.
 I’d do it again for sure.
+It’s probably one of the weird and bizarre foods in China I liked.

 10. Roasted Street Bird or Whole Pigeons